-Value of home: The value of the home property is one of the biggest determining factors for the amount of money you can recieve.
+Value of home: The value of the home property is one of the biggest determining factors for the amount of money you can receive.
 Simply put, the bigger the house you have, the more money you can receive.

 Almost all of the fees for HECM can be financed and paid from the proceeds of your loan.
-You will not have to pay for them up front, but the amount available to you will be reduced.
+You will not have to pay for them upfront, but the amount available to you will be reduced.